bdalldorf/Elecrow-RR050-HDMI-TFT-Display/README.md

 #### Install Driver On Raspbian
 ~~~
 https://github.com/goodtft/LCD-show
-Download the ZIP package and Extract
+Download the ZIP package and extract the files

-Go to the extracted directory and run the command
+Go to the extracted directory and run the command:
     sudo ./LCD5-show-master
 ~~~